 - 1 teaspoon fresh, torn sage leaves or dried sage

 - ¼ cup vegetable stock

-- Fill each mushroom cap with a tablespoon or more of the filling.
+- Fill each mushroom cap with a teaspoon to a tablespoon of the filling.
 Place onto the prepared baking sheet with parchment paper, just about an inch or two apart.
 You may be able to fit the mushrooms onto one sheet, but depending on the size of your mushrooms, you may need to cook these in two batches.

-- Lightly drizzle more olive oil over the tops of the filled mushrooms.
+- Lightly drizzle 1 tablespoon of olive oil over the tops of the filled mushrooms.

 - Bake at 400° degrees for 15-17 minutes.